S&W SD9VE

 Trigger

-Note that its safety feature utilizes a hinged trigger, not the Glock-style bladed trigger.
+Note that its safety feature employs a hinged trigger, not the Glock-style bladed trigger.
 The SD9VE’s unique Self Defense Trigger maintains a steady weight throughout the draw to help minimize jerking the trigger.
-The constant pull also enhances accuracy, and the 8-pound trigger pull is impressively heavy for a striker-fired handgun.
+This steady pull also improves accuracy, with the 8-pound trigger pull notably heavy for a striker-fired handgun.

 Smith & Wesson SD9 VE Review: Slide